WayneJz/redis-ess/README.md

-# redispro
+# redis-ess
-a redis module of enhanced functions
+a redis module of enhanced sortedset